hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 <!--/tabs-->

-Enables or disables the pretty-print the output for HTTP and Websockets responses.
+Enables or disables the pretty-print output for HTTP and WebSocket responses.
 The default is `false`.

 ### `security-module`